-A groundwater conditions investigation for Areas 1 and 2 was completed in 1996 and included grab groundwater sampling for gross alpha analysis, installation of 14 alluvial monitoring wells, development of existing and new wells, groundwater elevation monitoring, radiological and non-radiological groundwater sampling and analysis, and aquifer testing of 18 monitoring wells (McLaren/Hart 1996).
-Gross alpha samples were first collected from existing monitoring wells to evaluate whether groundwater was radiologically impacted and required specific investigation derived waste (IDW) handing during monitoring well re-development.
-All 31 wells sampled, after filtering 3 that failed initially, met the gross alpha concentrations of less than 15 picocuries per liter (pCi/L) acceptable for discharge directly to the Metropolitan St. Louis Sewer District.
+A groundwater conditions investigation for Areas 1 and 2 was completed in 1996 and included grab groundwater sampling for gross alpha analysis from existing wells, installation of 14 alluvial monitoring wells, development of existing and new wells, groundwater elevation monitoring, radiological and non-radiological groundwater sampling and analysis, and aquifer testing of 18 monitoring wells (McLaren/Hart 1996).
+Gross alpha samples were first collected from existing monitoring wells to evaluate whether groundwater was radiologically impacted and required specific investigation derived waste (IDW) handling during monitoring well re-development.
+A total of 31 wells that were sampled for the IDW investigation, after filtering 3 that failed initially, met the gross alpha concentrations of less than 15 picocuries per liter (pCi/L), which was acceptable for discharge to the Metropolitan St. Louis Sewer District (MSD).

-A total of four wells were installed in Area 1, four wells were installed in Area 2, and six wells were installed on the Ford property.
+Four wells were installed in Area 1, four wells were installed in Area 2, and six wells were installed on the Ford property.
 Large diameter holes were first drilled through landfill debris, logged using downhole gamma geophysical tools, then re-drilled using a smaller diameter auger rig, and completed as monitoring wells beneath the refuse.
-Newly completed wells were downhole gamma logged and developed, and 30 non-damaged existing wells were re-developed.
-A total of 44 wells were gauged and sampled for radiological and non-radiological COPCs after development (Appendix B).
-Constituents in the uranium-228, uranium-225, and thorium-232 decay series, eight priority pollutant metals, eleven VOCs, four semi-volatile organic compounds (SVOCs), and three pesticides were detected in groundwater.
+Newly completed wells were logged for downhole gamma and developed, and 30 non-damaged existing wells were redeveloped.
+A total of 44 wells were gauged and sampled for radiological and non-radiological COPCs (Appendix B).
+Constituents in the Uranium-228, Uranium-225, and Thorium-232 decay series, eight priority pollutant metals, eleven VOCs, four semi-volatile organic compounds (SVOCs), and three pesticides were detected in the groundwater.